U.S. victims of mass shootings seek control over donations

-The families of some mass shooting victims want a trusted, centralized authority to manage future donations.
+The families of some mass shooting victims want a National Compassion Fund established to manage future donations.

 "Going back to Oklahoma City, we've seen families who have had to endure not only horrific loss, but also the unimaginable task of wrestling with Byzantine nonprofit bureaucracies to access financial relief intended for them," the families said in a statement.
 "It's time to stop the madness.
 We cannot watch this happen, yet again, in Sandy Hook."

 The informal group, so far unnamed, has initiated talks with senior White House officials and two members of Congress about establishing an official fundraising operation for such tragedies, said Caryn Kaufman, a spokeswoman for the families.
 She declined to name the officials out of concern it might jeopardize the project.

 The group is examining whether legislation or an executive order would be needed to create a federal or nonprofit entity that would coordinate donations after any future tragedy.

 The project has won initial support from Kenneth Feinberg, the influential Washington lawyer who administered funds for victims of the September 11, 2001, attacks and several mass shootings.

 Jerri Jackson, whose son Matt McQuinn was killed with 11 others in the 2012 movie theater shooting in Aurora, Colorado, wants it to be easier for future victims to receive aid.

 "It's not a matter of if something else happens, it's when something else happens," Jackson said.
 "Immediately, a fund would be set up.
 It would be a trusted fund that people would feel they could give to and the money would go to the victims."